How to charge an electric car in public?

 -

-Whilst most EV charging is done at home, tens of thousands of public EV charge points are available throughout the UK.
+Whilst most EV charging is done at home, well over 100,000 public EV charge points are now available throughout the UK.

 -

-Public EV charge points offer a variety of charging speeds, from slow charging to ultra-rapid public chargers now delivering up to 350kWh.
+Public charge points offer a variety of charging speeds, from slow charging to ultra-rapid public chargers now delivering up to 350kW, with the newest 800V-platform vehicles able to take advantage of these speeds in full.

 -

-Public EV charging is available at destinations like supermarkets and shops, en-route at locations like service stations, and via community initiatives like kerbside charging on residential streets.
+Public EV charging is available at destinations like supermarkets and shops, en-route at locations like service stations and Tesla Superchargers (now open to non-Tesla vehicles at many sites), and via community initiatives like kerbside and lamp-post charging on residential streets.

 -